ouch-org/ouch/README.md

 # Ouch!

-### This readme is a WIP draft, and does not represent the reality
-See the old README at https://github.com/vrmiguel/ouch/tree/0f453e9dfc70066056b9cc40e8032dcc6ee703bc
 <!-- ![ouch_image](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcR5ilNDTFZZ-Vy_ctm2YyAe8Yk0UT7lB2hIhg&usqp=CAU)  -->

 `ouch` loosely stands for Obvious Unified Compression (ᵃⁿᵈ ᵈᵉᶜᵒᵐᵖʳᵉˢˢᶦᵒⁿ) Helper and aims to be an easy and intuitive way of compressing and decompressing files on the command-line.